Telematics fleet management: A guide for small businesses in 2020

 - Activation of panic alarm

-Businesses use telematics for a number of applications, including:
+Your business can use telematics in a number of ways, including:

 - Staff vehicle tracking

 - Providing accurate mileage reports for tax and expenses reasons